atlas-lion91/Deployment_5/README.md

      ![Screenshot 2023-10-13 223853](https://github.com/atlas-lion91/Deployment_5/assets/140761974/c8d91a42-f948-4904-8a0e-d39dc1d04c99)

+### CloudWatch Monitoring Setup

+> Amazon CloudWatch Alarms allow you to monitor metric values and set conditions to trigger notifications or automated actions.

+> - **Why Use CloudWatch Alarms?:**

+> - **Proactive Monitoring**: Instead of reacting to issues after they've affected users, CloudWatch Alarms allow you to be proactive.
+By setting alarms, you can be notified of potential issues before they become critical.

+> - **Resource Optimization**: Alarms can help ensure you're making the most of your AWS resources.
+For instance, if CPU utilization is consistently low, you might be over-provisioned and could save money by downscaling.

+> - **Operational Awareness**: In a dynamic cloud environment, it's challenging to keep track of every resource.
+Alarms provide a way to automatically monitor and get insights into your application's operational health.

+> - **Automated Actions**: Beyond just notifications, alarms can trigger automated actions.
+For example, if an application's traffic spikes, an alarm could automatically scale up the number of EC2 instances.

+> Here's how you can set up a CloudWatch Alarm:

+> 1. **Navigate to CloudWatch Console**:
+>   - Open the CloudWatch console in AWS.

+> 2. **Create Alarm**:
+>   - In the navigation pane, click on "Alarms" and then "Create Alarm".

+> 3. **Select Metric**:
+>   - Choose the metric you want to monitor.
+This could be an EC2 metric like CPU utilization, network in/out, or any custom metric you've defined.

+> 4. **Configure Conditions**:
+>   - Define the threshold for the metric.
+For instance, you can set an alarm if the CPU utilization goes above 80% for 5 minutes.

+> 5. **Configure Actions**:
+>   - Specify what actions should be taken when the alarm state is triggered.
+This could be sending a notification through Amazon SNS, stopping or terminating an EC2 instance, or scaling an Auto Scaling group.

+> 6. **Add a Description**:
+>   - Provide a meaningful description for the alarm, so team members can understand its purpose at a glance.

+> 7. **Review and Create**:
+>   - Review your configurations and create the alarm.

+> Once the alarm is set, CloudWatch will continuously evaluate the chosen metric.
+If the metric breaches the condition set, the specified action will be triggered.

 ### Considerations

 > - **Decision to Run Jenkinsfilev2**: The decision to run Jenkinsfilev2 was based on the need to deploy the updated HTML content to the application.